antranapp/14DaysOfAndroidArchitecture/README.md

 - Learning Architecture is an important step when learning software development.
 - Architectures are hard to learn since there are so many of them.
-- Most of tutorials found in Internet introduce to many concepts at the same time and it is hard to follow for most of beginners.
+- Most of tutorials found in Internet introduce too many concepts at the same time and it is hard to follow for most of beginners.

 ## What you should already know: